JosephEoff/josepheoff.github.io/_posts/2021-10-23-electrometerhat3.md

 You can't really see the button holes, but they are there.

-Once we got it all sewed together, I took it to to my workbench and installed the electometers.
+Once we got it all sewed together, I took it to to my workbench and installed the electrometers.

 I soldered the (really limp, silicone insulated) wires to a piece of stiff wire then used it to pull the wiring through the insides of the band.